m0nkey-d-fluffy/ha-life360/README.md

 Find or search for "Life360", click on it, then follow the prompts.

 ### Configuration Options

+#### Device ID (Optional)

+**For Tile/Jiobit Device Names**

+If you have Tile Bluetooth trackers or Jiobit pet GPS devices linked to your Life360 account, you can optionally provide your Life360 device ID to enable proper device names.

+- **With Device ID**: Devices show their actual names from Life360 (e.g., "Keys", "Wallet", "Fluffy")
+- **Without Device ID**: Devices show generic names (e.g., "Tile 12345678") that you can manually rename in Home Assistant

+The device ID is a unique identifier from your Life360 mobile app installation.
+It looks like:
+- Android: `androideDb6Dr3GQuOfOkQqpaiV6t`
+- iOS: Similar format starting with "ios"

+To obtain your device ID, you'll need to capture network traffic from the Life360 app using tools like mitmproxy or Charles Proxy.
+Look for the `x-device-id` header in API requests.

+See [Tile & Device Tracker Support](docs/tiles-and-devices.md#configuring-device-id) for detailed instructions.

 #### GPS Accuracy Radius Limit

 Each location update has a GPS accuracy value (see the entity's corresponding attribute.)